Business Partner

 Employee Accounting

-In this tab, the user can add the ledger accounts to be used while posting employee related transactions such as payroll accounting.
+In this tab, add the ledger accounts to be used while posting employee related transactions such as payroll accounting.

 Cost Salary Category

-In this tab, the user can set up the salary category of the employee by selecting one of the options which were previously defined in the Salary Category window.
+In this tab, set up the salary category of the employee by selecting one of the options which were previously defined in the Salary Category window.

 Bank Account

-The Bank Account tab allows the user to list and set up business partner bank accounts.
+Use the Bank Account tab to list and set up business partner bank accounts.

 It is possible to configure and properly set up business partner bank accounts to be used while making or receiving business partner payments of any type.